Canadian Internet Use Survey (CIUS)

 The collection method is electronic questionnaire with CATI follow-up.

 View the Questionnaire(s) and reporting guide(s) .

-All responses to the 2020 CIUS questions were captured directly in the EQ application, both for the interviewer-led (iEQ) component and the respondent self-reporting (rEQ) component.
+All responses to the 2022 CIUS questions were captured directly in the electronic questionnaire (EQ) application, both for the interviewer-led (iEQ) component and the respondent self-reporting (rEQ) component.
 The EQ application, just like any other computerized questionnaire, reduces processing time and costs associated with data entry, transcription errors and data transmission.